robotology/how-to-document-modules/README.md

 ###### Documentation generated from xml
 Once you have your documentation ready, you can add a simple script in your doxygen folder, e.g. [doc-compile.sh for Linux](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/doxygen/doc-compile.sh) or [doc-compile.ps1 for Windows](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/doxygen/doc-compile.ps1).
 In both the scripts, the first part allows the automatically generation of documentation from the xml file.
-This documentation will be put inside the **/generated-from-xml** folder and this is the reason why we need to include **/generated-from-xml** in the generate.txt.
+This documentation will be put inside the **generated-from-xml** folder and this is the reason why we need to include **generated-from-xml** in the generate.txt.

 Thus, you can compile or update your documentation just typing: